Adhishtanaka/dwnld/README.md

 ## Planned Features

-- Support for downloading from streaming sites
+- Support downloading from streaming sites
-- Deeplink integration
+- Deep link integration
 - Scheduler for automated downloads
-- Improve Performance
+- Performance improvements
+- Auto-start functionality
+- Port the project to Java 24
+- Build the project for execution on macOS, Windows, and Linux

 ## Contributing
 If you find a bug or have suggestions for improvement, feel free to open an issue or submit a pull request on GitHub.